iodepo/odis-arch/book/users/qlever.md

 SPARQL client.
 See [GleanerIO Architype Tooling](https://github.com/gleanerio/archetype/blob/master/docs/tooling.md) for some references to clients and other related tooling.

-If you also ran the UI command you should get
+If you also ran the UI command, you should get

 ```
 The QLever UI should now be up at http://localhost:8176 ...You can log in as QLever UI admin with username and password "demo"